Spydiecy/KryptoTix_AIA/README.md

 - Users can easily transfer or resell tickets within the platform

 ### 🔒 Secure Transactions
-- Built on the robust NeoX blockchain
+- Built on the robust AIAX blockchain
 - Smart contracts eliminate the need for intermediaries
 - Enhanced security features protect user funds and data